 Summer just wouldn’t be the same without festivals.
-The music, the food, the people, the party—memories that last a lifetime, but fewer people remember the mess left behind.
+The music, the food, the people, the party—memories that last a lifetime, but fewer people remember the mess left behind after music festival.
 Once the party is over, not many people pay attention to the amount of rubbish left behind.
 All that trash just sits around until waste contractors collect it up and dump everything in a landfill.

 Are Music Festivals Environmental Disasters?